Boeing gets FAA message, will halt Max production in January

 The Chicago-based company also faces about 150 lawsuits from relatives of crash victims, and it has set up a $100 million fund to aid families.

-The 737 Max crisis also has helped Boeing’s main competitor, Europe’s Airbus, which saw deliveries surge 28% during the first half of the year.
+The 737 Max crisis has meanwhile helped Boeing’s main competitor, Europe’s Airbus, which saw deliveries surge 28% during the first half of the year.
 Boeing deliveries fell 37%.

+Airbus declined to comment Tuesday, but has said in the past that Boeing’s crashes have not affected its sales strategy.
+Its shares were steady in Paris.